-2020 - \$77.2 million) of this balance, and any changes in the fair value of the interest rate swaps are recorded in the consolidated statement of comprehensive income in the period in which they arise.
-Without factoring in the interest rate swaps, the fair value of the \$75.9 million of the Credit Facilities approximates its carrying amount since the debt has variable interest rates at terms that the Fund believes are reflective of currently available terms.
-The fair value of the remaining Credit Facilities, before deferred financing fees, approximates its carrying value of \$12.2 million (December 31, 2020 - \$14.7 million) since the debt has variable interest rates at terms that the Fund believes are reflective of currently available terms.
-The Credit Facilities are presented net of deferred financing fees which were \$0.2 million at December 31, 2021 (December 31, 2020 - \$0.3 million).

-(iv) The Class B Units are exchangeable for an equivalent number of Fund Units, and therefore the fair value of a Class B unit is estimated to be equivalent to that of a Fund unit.
+- (iii) The Credit Facilities are carried at amortized cost.
+Royalties LP and Holdings LP use interest rate swaps to manage risks from fluctuations in interest rates on \$77.0 million (December 31, 2021 \$75.9 million) of this balance, and any changes in the fair value of the interest rate swaps are recorded in the consolidated statement of comprehensive income in the period in which they arise.
+Without factoring in the interest rate swaps, the fair value of the \$77.0 million of the Credit Facilities approximates its carrying amount since the debt has variable interest rates at terms that the Fund believes are reflective of currently available terms.
+The fair value of the remaining Credit Facilities, before deferred financing fees, approximates its carrying value of \$9.6 million (December 31, 2021 \$12.2 million) since the debt has variable interest rates at terms that the Fund believes are reflective of currently available terms.
+The Credit Facilities are presented net of deferred financing fees which were \$0.2 million at December 31, 2022 (December 31, 2021 \$0.2 million). - (iv) The Class B Units are exchangeable for an equivalent number of Fund Units, and therefore the fair value of a Class B Unit is estimated to be equivalent to that of a Fund Unit.
 The Fund estimates the fair value of the Class B Units Liability by multiplying the issued and outstanding Class B Additional Entitlements (including Class B Holdback) held by BPI at the end of the period by the closing price of the Fund Units on the last business day of the period.
-As at December 31, 2021, the closing price of a Fund Unit was \$15.45 (December 31, 2020 - \$10.83) while the number of Fund Units BPI would be entitled to receive if it exchanged all of its Class B Units (including Class B Holdback) was 2,430,823 (December 31, 2020 - 2,430,381) resulting in a Class B Unit Liability fair value of \$37.6 million (December 31, 2020 - \$26.3 million).
-For the year ended December 31, 2021, the increase of \$11.2 million is due to \$11.2 million in fair value loss.
+As at December 31, 2022, the closing price of a Fund Unit was \$15.08 (December 31, 2021 \$15.45) while the number of Fund Units BPI would be entitled to receive if it exchanged all of its Class B Units (including Class B Holdback) was 2,430,823 (December 31, 2021 2,430,823) resulting in a Class B Unit Liability fair value of \$36.7 million (December 31, 2021 \$37.6 million).
+For the year ended December 31, 2022, the decrease of \$0.9 million is due to \$0.9 million in fair value gain (December 31, 2021 fair value loss of \$11.2 million and a nominal amount in Class B Additional Entitlements).
 This valuation technique may not represent the actual value of the financial asset should such Class B Units be exchanged.